 7. Market Requirements Document

-This documentation outlines the customer's needs & expectations for a specific product or service.
-It acts as a guide for product development while detailing the features, functionalities, and market conditions needed for product success.
+This documentation outlines the customer’s needs & expectations for a specific product or service.
+It serves as a guide for product development, detailing the features, functionalities, and market conditions required for product success.

 It is mostly used by project managers and development teams to align with goals or objectives.
-It works to guide the product development process to ensure it meets market demands.
+It guides the product development process to ensure it meets market demands.

 8. User Requirement Documentation